Replication and sharding are easy to confuse because they both sound like 'data scaling,' even though they remove very different limits.

 Sharding Models

-- Hash-based sharding: even distribution, but range queries are harder.
+- Hash-based sharding gives more even distribution, but makes range queries and local scans harder.

-- Directory-based sharding: flexible data placement, requires a reliable metadata service.
+- Directory-based sharding gives you flexible placement control, but depends on a reliable metadata service.

 Sharding Visualization